 In 2019, Outright published a study on conversion practices around the world.
-"Conversion practices" refers to any sustained or intensive effort to change or suppress a person's sexual orientation, gender identity or gender expression.68 The data gathered by Outright suggest that families were one of the major drivers of conversion practices, with family members in different cases seeking to either "help" or punish their LGBTQ child or relative.69 Many of the participants of the study from Asia said that family honor and culture drove families and LGBTQ people themselves to seek out "conversion therapy," primarily through np/en/wp-content/uploads/2018/10/domestic-vio-lence-crime-and-punishment-act-2066-2009.pdf, para.
-2(d).
+"Conversion practices" refers to any sustained or intensive effort to change or suppress a person's sexual orientation, gender identity or gender expression.
+68 The data gathered by Outright suggest that families were one of the major drivers of conversion practices, with family members in different cases seeking to either "help" or punish their LGBTQ child or relative.
+69 Many of the participants of the study from Asia said that family honor and culture drove families and LGBTQ people themselves to seek out "conversion therapy," primarily through private and public medical and mental health clinics.
+70 Others described religion as a key driver of conversion practices.
+Conversion practices were often combined with threats of expulsion from the home, physical abuse, forced incarceration or institutionalization, withholding of school fees, and restrictions on freedom of movement or contact with others.
+71 Outright found that in some cases, queer children who are still legally entitled to economic support face parents' abandonment of their obligation to provide support if the children do not "change."